Pasture-Raised Pork is better for your body.

 Pasture-Raised Pork is better for pigs.

 When pigs are raised on pasture, with free access to move, root around and wallow in the mud and beneath the sunshine, they enjoy an existence that is species-appropriate.
-When they're raised in confinement, without room to move freely, they're often subject to deplorable conditions - hard surfaces, gestational crates that completely restrict movement of sows, and foul odors of ammonia that can harm their lungs.
+When they're raised in confinement, without room to move freely, they're often subject to deplorable conditions - hard surfaces, gestational crates that completely restrict the movement of sows, and foul odors of ammonia that can harm their lungs.

 Pasture-Raised Pork is better for the land.